 My chickens ( chooks) are much more alert and a little wiser and survive the occasional fox visit.

 During the late summer month’s chooks in the vineyard is not a good thing unless your vines are on high trellis.
 Chickens love grapes; to see them jumping is cute.
 But not economically viable to lose your crop you have worked so hard for.
 Here the chickens are locked up behind the house in a large run until all the grape picking is finished.

 In the late autumn chickens in the vineyard are wonderful.
-They move around cleaning up all the vineyard of old dried grapes and enjoy the fresh young shoots of new weeds.
+They clean up all the vineyard of old dried grapes and enjoy the fresh young shoots of new weeds.

-When they first arrived they huddled together and did not know what to do when allowed out of the hen house.
-Although they did know how to scratch as they turned the wood chip mulch over in one morning.
+When they first arrived they huddled together and did not know what to do.
+When allowed out of the hen house they did know how to scratch.
+Later they turned the wood chip mulch over in one morning.
 For some unknown reason they were very tame not scared of my hands and would eat food from them eagerly.

 We love our chickens, they are so inquisitive and cheeky, especially Wendy.
 They take off in the morning to their favourite playground during the day.
 Sometimes the orchard, looking for grubs under the trees, the olives or the mulberry tree.
 Other days it’s down the vineyard, turning over the ploughed ground.
 They search for anything nourishing and living.
 Grubs and snail eggs get a work out besides the seed bank from the previous winter’s green manure crop.

 During a spring long table lunch in the underground cellar my chicken named Wendy came visiting, checking us out, saying hello and seeking any food scraps we may have dropped.